 The Clifford Brown/Max Roach story begins in early 1954, a point at which Max Roach had been a celebrated influence on other drummers as well as the general evolution of jazz for nearly a decade.
 Roach began gaining notice touring in Benny Carter’s band while still a teenager, and then gained acclaim as the leading drummer of the modern movement through an association with Charlie Parker that began in 1945.

-Over the next eight years Roach’s stature grew as he recorded with a host of other emerging artists (including Bud Powell, Sonny Stitt, Miles Davis and Thelonious Monk) and co-founded Debut, one of the first artist-owned labels, with Charles Mingus.
+Over the next eight years Roach’s stature grew as he recorded with a host of other emerging jazz artists (including Bud Powell, Sonny Stitt, Miles Davis and Thelonious Monk) and co-founded Debut, one of the first artist-owned labels, with Charles Mingus.
 Roach participated in the legendary bebop summit concert that produced the Jazz at Massey Hall recordings of 1953.
 Later that year, he relocated to the Los Angeles area, where he replaced Shelly Manne in the popular Lighthouse All Stars.

 During his Lighthouse tenure, Gene Norman, a local concert producer and owner of GNP Crescendo Records, approached Roach about forming a working band.
 Roach knew immediately whom he wanted as a partner, a young musician he had first heard while touring in Philadelphia a few years earlier.